AbdulmoneamAli/abdulmoneamali.github.io/_pages/about.md

 A central theme of my work is using the **geometry of decentralized data** to extract information when conventional supervision or training dynamics are unreliable.
 I develop methods for discovering client collaboration structures, identifying unreliable clients and corrupted labels, and designing robust personalized learning algorithms while preserving data locality.
 I also study the theoretical foundations of eigenspace-based clustering and the impact of communication and computation constraints on hierarchical federated learning.

 My broader interests include federated and distributed learning, optimization, system identification, wireless communications, and trustworthy AI.
-My work has appeared in **IEEE TCCN, IEEE ICC, Asilomar, CVPR FedVision, and Allerton**.
+My work has appeared in **IEEE TCCN, IEEE ICC, IEEE WCNC, Asilomar, CVPR FedVision, and Allerton**.

 I received an M.Sc. in General Mathematics from UNC Charlotte, an M.Sc. in Communication and Information Technology from Nile University, and a B.Sc. in Electrical Engineering from Zagazig University.
 I received the **Outstanding Graduate Research Assistant Award** from UNC Charlotte and the **Bharatkumar S. Joshi Scholarship**.